codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/debugging-pipelines.md

 If you have placed a breakpoint in the `override` phase of a freestyle step then the container image is the same as the one defined in the step.
 Therefore you can execute all tools that you have placed in the image (e.g. compilers, linters, test frameworks etc.)

-In all case the [Shared Codefresh Volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) is automounted so you can examine your source code or any other intermediate artifacts placed in your project folder or the pipeline cache.
+In all cases the [shared Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) is automounted so you can examine your source code or any other intermediate artifacts placed in your project folder or the pipeline cache.

 If the breakpoint is on a `before` or `after` phase, the command line terminal is powered by an [alpine](https://alpinelinux.org/) image.
 The image has already useful tools such as `wget`, `nc` and `vi`.
 You can then install additional tools on your own directly in the terminal with [apk](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).
 Examples: